ahmed-78-bit/Random-number-generator/README.txt

 If the user enters an invalid input, the program will ask the user to enter a valid number and  the guess will start over and  a new random number will be generated.

-If the player wins and guess the right number, the program will print the result, but if the player loose, the programe will ask to continue play or type " NO " to quit .
+If the player wins and guess the right number, the program will print the result,

+If the player wins or loose, the programe will ask to continue play or type " NO " to quit .

-the program will print the result of all competitors in a .txt file.
+The program will print the result of all competitors in a .txt file.